near/docs/docs/evm/truffle.md

 Please check that all the files located in `~/.near-credentials/<network>` are associated with working accounts.

-To check is an account exists on the network, use the `state` command on NEAR CLI.
+To check if an account exists on the network, use the `state` command on NEAR CLI.

     near state mightexist.betanet